numba/numba/docs/source/reference/pysupported.rst

 .. note::
-    The typed-list is considered stable with Numba version 0.47.0.
+    The typed-list is considered stable in Numba version 0.47.0.
 Using the ``disable_reflected_list`` switch from the ``numba.future`` module will mean that the constructors ``[]`` and ``list()`` will create a typed-list instead of a reflected one.